Coronavirus shows U.S. too dependent on cheap medical imports, USTR says

 Navarro is also crafting an executive order that would expand “Buy America” provisions to the medical and pharmaceutical sectors - a change that Chinese officials have described as unrealistic and unwise.

-Navarro last week said 97% of antibiotics sold in the United States came China.
+Navarro last week said 97% of antibiotics sold in the United States came from China.

 Reporting by David Lawder and Andrea Shalal; Editing by Sonya Hepinstall